 - EFT has been applied to many different kinds of problems and populations.

-- To order and re-organize key emotional responses – the music of the interactional dance with others.
+- To expand and re-organize key emotional responses and, in the process, the organization of self.

 - To create a positive shift in partners interactional positions and patterns.